This story is part of the KXAN Data Hub, where numbers help tell the whole story.

 Or if you’re looking for a little more peace and quiet, here are the state parks that typically see the fewest visitors each winter:

-Balmorhea State Park and the Wyler Aerial Tramway have been removed from this list.
+Balmorhea State Park, Indian Lodge and the Wyler Aerial Tramway have been removed from this list.
 Balmorhea State Park was closed to visitors from September 2019 to June 2021.
+Indian Lodge closed for renovations in January 2023.
 Wyler Aerial Tramway has been closed to visitors since April 2020.